 Swagtron was created in the early days of hoverboards under a different name, Swagway.

-Unfortunately, a Swedish company was in business with the same name, and as I understand it after interviewing the owner, he was here first.
-That is my guess on why they chose to rebrand themselves Swagtron.
+Unfortunately, a Swedish company was in business with the same name, and as I understood it after interviewing the owner of the Swedish company, he was here first.
+That is the reason they had to change their name.

-That and the fact that they had problems with their electric scooter models and latest hoverboards is the reason they have lost the crown they once wore and are now at the bottom of our list.
+That and the fact that they had quite a lot of problems with their electric scooter models and latest hoverboards is the reason they have lost the crown they once wore and are now at the bottom of our list.

 Ok, that last line might have been an overstatement.
 But it’s here, it’s free, and it took me a good amount of hours to complete, so I hope it comes to good use.